giudici1985466/1985466_AFGS/Student_doc.md

   - `os` and `time` for process control and timestamp handling

 - SERVICE ARCHITECTURE:
+- SERVICE ARCHITECTURE:
 The service follows an event-driven stream-processing architecture.
 At startup, it waits for the simulator to become available through its health endpoint, then retrieves sensor metadata from the simulator REST API and stores it locally.
 This metadata is used during analysis to enrich detections with contextual information such as sensor name, category, region, coordinates, and sampling rate.

+Each replica then starts two concurrent background loops.
+The first connects to the broker WebSocket endpoint and continuously receives normalized sensor measurements.
+For each sensor, the replica stores incoming values in a sliding window buffer.
+Once enough samples are available, the signal is periodically analyzed through FFT in order to identify the dominant frequency component and classify the event according to the project rules.

+The second loop connects to the simulator SSE control stream and listens for control commands.
+When a shutdown command is received, the replica terminates, allowing the platform to simulate processing-node failures.

+When a valid seismic event is detected, the processing unit enriches it with sensor metadata and its own replica identifier, then forwards it to the gateway through the `/api/detections` endpoint.
 - ENDPOINTS

 | PROTOCOL | METHOD | ENDPOINT | Description |